Success by the Numbers

-- The Medical Clinic served an average of 35 ill, homeless individuals per day, with the staff providing 8,872 patient services.
+- The Medical Clinic served an average of 28 ill, homeless individuals per day, with the staff providing 6,661 patient visits.

-- Jordan House, a residence for men and women in a severe psychiatric crisis, served 223 persons.
-Seventy-seven percent successfully completed the program.
+- Jordan House, a residence for men and women in a severe psychiatric crisis, served 180 persons.
+Eighty-seven percent successfully completed the program.

-- Mary Claire House, a 90- to 180-day transitional housing program served 19 of the men and women who successfully completed their treatment at Jordan House.
-Eighty percent of Mary Claire House residents successfully transitioned to permanent, affordable housing.
+- Mary Claire House, a 90- to 180-day transitional housing program served 29 of the men and women who successfully completed their treatment at Jordan House.
+Eighty-eight percent of Mary Claire House residents successfully transitioned to permanent, affordable housing.

-- Isaiah House, a day socialization center, provided empowerment, support and care to 310 homeless adults with chronic mental illness.
-Seventy-nine percent remained successfully in the day program or transitioned to appropriate services.
+- Isaiah House, a day socialization center, provided empowerment, support and care to 427 homeless adults with chronic mental illness.

-- Kirwan House and Leland Place, our safe houses for those awaiting addiction treatment served 149 men and women.
-Eighty-one percent successfully transitioned to residential addiction treatment at Exodus House and Maya Angelou House in West Virginia.
+- Kirwan House, our safe house for those awaiting addiction treatment served 183 men and women.
+Seventy-nine percent successfully transitioned to residential addiction treatment at Exodus House and Maya Angelou House in West Virginia.

-- Exodus House, our 90-day residential addiction treatment program for men, served 77 individuals.
+- Exodus House, our 90-day residential addiction treatment program for men, served 89 individuals.
 Ninety percent successfully completed treatment.
-The national average is approximately 40%.

-- Maya Angelou House, our 90-day residential addiction treatment program for women, served 59 individuals.
-Eighty-two percent successfully completed treatment.
-The national average is approximately 40%.
+- Maya Angelou House, our 90-day residential addiction treatment program for women, served 65 individuals.
+Sixty-three percent successfully completed treatment.

-- Leland Place, our 90-day transitional housing program for men, served 70 individuals.
-Seventy-eight percent successfully transitioned to long-term, affordable housing.
+- Leland Place, our 90-day transitional housing program for men, served 79 individuals.
+Sixty-seven percent successfully transitioned to long-term, affordable housing.

 - Harvest House, our 90-day transitional housing program for women, served 42 individuals.
-Eighty-seven percent successfully transitioned to long-term, affordable housing.
+Seventy-two percent successfully transitioned to long-term, affordable housing.

 Transitional Housing for Families

-- SOME's Center for Employment Training, an intensive six-month job training program, graduated 81students.
-Fifty-two were placed in jobs in medical administration, building maintenance and electronic health records.
+- SOME's Center for Employment Training, an intensive six-month job training program, graduated 106 students.
+Ninty-six were placed in jobs in medical administration, building maintenance and electronic health records.
 The remaining graduates are in job search.